-The Day the Beatles Hit U.S. Airwaves
+When the Beatles Finally Hit U.S. Radio

 On Dec.
 17, 1963, the U.S. still had no idea what was in store.
 The Beatles had yet to appear on The Ed Sullivan Show, where they seemingly overnight changed the landscape of pop music forever.
 That wouldn't occur until February 1964.

 You Think You Know the Beatles?